COLLECTING DATA FROM THE OCEAN FLOOR WHILE KEEPING HUMANS OUT OF HARM'S WAY

 Although 71 percent of the earth is covered by water, much of the area beneath the surface is still essentially uncharted.
-Our Unmanned and Autonomous Underwater Vehicles (UUV / AUV) are designed to survey the ocean and conduct a variety of missions including mine-hunting, intelligence gathering, scientific exploration, and ship hull inspection - all without putting humans any further into harm's way.
+Our Unmanned Underwater Vehicles (UUVs) are designed to survey the ocean and conduct a variety of missions including mine-hunting, intelligence gathering, scientific exploration, and ship hull inspection - all without putting humans any further into harm's way.

 Knifefish — A U.S. Navy Mine-Hunting UUV